Toshiya Fujita (footballer): International career

 On February 15, 1995, Fujita debuted for the Japan national team against Australia.
 In June 1999, he was selected by Japan for the first time in four years by manager Philippe Troussier.
 He played at 1999 Copa America.
 In 2001, he was selected by Japan for the 2001 FIFA Confederations Cup.
 He did not play in the match while Japan came second place.

 In October 2003, he was selected Japan for the first time in four years by manager Zico.
 In 2004, he played in the 2006 FIFA World Cup qualification.
 He was also selected by Japan for the 2004 Asian Cup.
 While he did not play in the match, Japan won the title twice in a row.
 He played 24 games and scored 3 goals for Japan until 2005.

 Japan Pro-Footballers Association (JPFA)

-Fujita had been managing the Japan Pro-Footballers Association (JPFA, ja) as a chairman for five years with Tetsuro Kiyooka, FIFA players' agent as a chief operating officer and formed the organization as a trade union in 2011 as well as represented the all Japanese footballers and the Japan national football team to protect their rights and status.
+Fujita had been managing the Japan Pro-Footballers Association as a chairman for five years with Tetsuro Kiyooka, FIFA players' agent as a chief operating officer and formed the organization as a trade union in 2011 as well as represented the all Japanese footballers and the Japan national football team to protect their rights and status.